 Although I go to great lengths to ensure quality logs go into your log structure, you may feel more comfortable using logs that have been structurally graded by an accredited log grading agency.
 Or perhaps your local building inspector will require grade-stamped logs.
 In either of these instances, I can supply building logs that have been structurally graded according to Log Home Council Grading Standards.

 Borate-based wood preservatives are derived from naturally occurring, water-soluble mineral salts that are mined in California.
 They are highly effective as a wood preservative in preventing fungal decay and are deadly to most wood-boring insects (termites, old house borers, carpenter ants, etc.), but are non-toxic to people, pets, and the environment.
-Some of you may be familiar with the old-time laundry detergent still found on grocery store shelves, 20 Mule Team Borax, in which borates are the primary ingredient.
+Some of you may be familiar with the old-time laundry detergent still found on grocery store shelves, 20 Mule Team Borax, in which borates are a primary ingredient.
 Borate salts are odorless, have no effect on the color of the wood, are compatible with most exterior stains (check with manufacturer), will not interfere with chink-joint adhesion, and are non-corrosive to metal fasteners.
 When applied to freshly sawn wood, the water-soluble borate solution uses the woods’ own high moisture content as a transport medium to naturally penetrate and diffuse deep within the log or timber.
 But, the water-soluble characteristic of borates can also work in reverse order unless some precautions are taken.
 It has been shown that the borate solution in timbers will tend to leach out of the wood once it has been exposed to rain, unless a high-quality stain/sealer is applied to logs soon after installation, usually within a few days.
 While your house logs are in my care, either in storage or in the various stages of fabrication, they are kept under cover at all times, with no possibility of rain exposure.

 The standard surface texture on wall logs and interior timbers is that of a rough-sawn appearance.
 All logs and timbers are sawn on a band-mill, as this sawing method leaves the timber faces with a relatively smooth finish.
 For those that may prefer wall logs and timbers with a different aesthetic look, I offer as an option the very rustic and authentic-looking hand hewn finish.